Last updated on November 15th, 2019 at 12:36 am

-Some dreamers have many dreams, so the idea of picking just one seems impossible, while others have no idea what it is they want at all.
+Some dreamers have many big dreams, so the idea of picking just one seems impossible, while others have no idea what it is they want to do with their lives.

-You tell yourself, “I know I should do something else,” but you seem to come up with a million reasons (or tail-enders) for not attempting to find your dream.
-Then you put yourself down for not being like other people who successfully achieve their dreams.
+You tell yourself, “I know I should do something else,” but you seem to come up with a million reasons (or tail-enders) for not attempting to find your dream and live your purpose.

 How do you find your big dream and live your life’s purpose?

-Find Your Dream in 5 Steps –
+Find Your Life’s Passion in 5 Steps

-1. Get out three sheets of paper.
+1. Get out 3 sheets of blank paper.

-2. Write 0 – 10 on the top of one sheet, 11 – 20 on the top of the 2nd and 21 – 50 (or replace the number 50 with whatever your age is today) on the third sheet.
+2. Write 0 – 10 on the top of one sheet of paper, 11 – 20 on the top of the 2nd sheet of paper, and 21 – 50 (or replace the number 50 with whatever your age is today) on the third sheet of paper.

-3. Place a large T on all three sheets–dividing them into two columns.
+3. Place a giant T on all three sheets–dividing each sheet into two columns.